|

 Ysbaddaden,

-a fierce giant who will die if his daughter ever
+a fierce giant who was cursed to die if his daughter ever

 -